 Rising high above the terrain, the Great Sandhills cover 1,900 square kilometres.
 The dunes are always moving and create an ever-changing landscape.

 The Great Sandhills are a paradise for bird watching, nature photography and fun in the sand.
-The Town of Leader, with a large outdoor pool and supporting services, provides a base to explore art galleries, museums and antique shops.
+Surrounding communities with outdoor pools, golf courses, and campgrounds provide a base to explore art galleries, museums and heritage sites.

 MUST SEE ATTRACTIONS: Great Sandhills Museum & Interpretive Centre, Sagebrush Studio & Art Galleries, Eatonia Heritage Park and the Wildlife Sculptures of Leader.

-IF YOU GO: The Great Sandhills are 27 km south of Sceptre, 137 km south of Kindersley and 159 km northwest of Swift Current.
-Surrounding communities include Burstall, Eston, Cabri, Eatonia, Leader and Rosetown.
+IF YOU GO: The Great Sandhills are 27 km south of Sceptre, 137 km southeast of Kindersley and 159 km northwest of Swift Current.
+Surrounding communities include Burstall, Cabri, Eatonia, Leader and Rosetown.

 BOOKS: